 And we'll see who the president appoints.

-Uh are you still planning on going ahead with these tariffs?
+Are you still planning on going ahead with these tariffs?

 There are some people in your party who have suggested it's not a good idea.

-Well, the United States has been taken advantage of by other countries, both friendly and not so friendly for many, many decades.
+Well, the United States has been taken advantage of by other countries, both friendly and not so friendly, for many, many decades.

-And that's not gonna happen with me.
+And that's not going to happen with me.

 And I don't blame the countries.